How to Tour the DMZ from Seoul [2023]

 DMZ Korea Tour Comparison Table

-Below are your quick links to see the options to book your half day DMZ tour, more information about the DMZ attractions is detailed further below in this article.
-Use the table below to book your DMZ tour through Get Your Guide, Klook or With Locals.
+Below are your quick links to see the options to book your DMZ tour, more information about the DMZ attractions is detailed further below in this article.
+Use the table below to book your DMZ tour through Viator, Get Your Guide or Klook.

 ImageProductFeaturesPrice